 All students pursuing the M.M.
-Performance Sequence are encouraged to enroll in a Chamber Music Ensemble (MUS 439 (https://coursefinder.illinoisstate.edu/MUS/439/) or MUS 483 (https://coursefinder.illinoisstate.edu/MUS/483/) for a minimum of one semester.
+Performance Sequence are encouraged to enroll in a Chamber Music Ensemble (MUS 439 (https://coursefinder.illinoisstate.edu/MUS/439/)) for a minimum of one semester.

 Academic Advisor

 All new graduate students must meet with the Music Graduate Coordinator/Graduate Advisor during the first two weeks of their first semester and submit a Plan of Study, which is a requirement for degree completion.